 He played the next holes in a daze.
 A bogey at the 11th was followed by a four-putt double on the 12th.
 When his tee shot on the 13th found the creek, he put his head down and looked on the verge of tears.
 His race was well and truly run.

 “This was my first experience of it,” he said afterwards.
 “Hopefully, next time I’m in this position, I’ll be able to handle it a little better.”

 He wouldn’t have to wait long.
 Two months later he won the US Open at Congressional by eight shots.

 Back at Augusta, the race for the title was heating up between those given a chance by Rory’s collapse.

-Adam Scott moved steadily into contention and, with birdies on the 14th and 16th holes, he reached 12-under and, at that stage, had a two-shot lead.
-Jason Day also finished strongly, as he birdied the last two to tie Scott at -12.
-The two Aussies looked to have a great chance.
+Scott moved steadily into contention and, with birdies on the 14th and 16th holes, he reached 12-under which, at that stage, gave him a two-shot lead.
+Fellow Aussie Day also finished strongly, as he birdied the last two to tie Scott at -12.
+The pair looked to have a great chance.

 “There were so may roars going round,” Schwartzel said afterwards.
 “Every fairway you were walking down someone had done something.
 I was watching leaderboards.
 It was exciting.”

 It certainly was.
 Few final rounds in Major history have included so many vacillations and presented chances to so many players.
 During the closing 18, eight players at one time held or shared the lead.
 But, on the 50th anniversary of Gary Player’s first triumph at Augusta, another South African donned the Green Jacket.
 Schwartzel retained his composure and delivered the killer blow at the crucial moment.
 He birdied the last four holes to win The Masters… How cool is that?

 Tips on how to play better, latest equipment reviews, interviews with the biggest names and more.